Jo Bonner: Tenure

 In 2008, following Bonner's appointment to the Appropriations Committee, free-market advocacy group FreedomWorks called on Bonner to accept a personal one-year moratorium on accepting earmarks.
 A FreedomWorks statement said that "Representative Bonner has a long history of securing earmarks for his district, and voting in favor of egregious pork projects on the House floor."

 Bonner has declined to join the Tea Party Caucus, saying, "I try not to get involved in caucuses that make me look like a radical, right-wing nut.
 I don't think that's what the Tea Party is, but I want to avoid the appearance."

 In 2007, Bonner voted to increase the federal minimum wage.
 In 2008, he voted in favor of TARP, the financial bail out package.
 Bonner voted against Republican-supported regulations on the credit-card industry and the Cash for Clunkers program.
 Bonner supported the Iraq war and opposed a timetable for withdrawal of American troops.
 He supports warrantless wiretapping.
 Bonner supports amending the U.S. Constitution to ban same-sex marriage and he voted against repealing "Don't Ask Don't Tell."
 In the summer of 2011, Bonner voted to raise America's debt ceiling.

 In March 2013, Mother Jones reported that in August 2012 Bonner and his wife took a $16,214.66 trip to a private 66,000-acre ranch in Kenya, paid for entirely by the International Conservation Caucus Foundation.
 The ranch is owned by members of the Wildenstein family and was the filming location of the 1985 film Out of Africa.
-Bonner claimed that the trip was for the purposes of researching a link between illegal wildlife poaching and Al-Qaeda.
+Bonner said that the trip was for the purposes of researching a link between illegal wildlife poaching and Al-Qaeda.